Quantum Advantage via Efficient Post-processing on Qudit Classical Shadow tomography

 The corresponding quantum channel \(\mathcal{M}\) takes the form:

 Its inverse reconstruction channel \(\mathcal{M}^{-1}\) is given by:

 \end{theorem}

-All detailed derivations and proofs are provided in the Supplementary Material.
+All technical proofs and detailed derivations are deferred to the Supplemental Material.

-\begin{property} For any estimated state and any \(d\)-dimensional Hermitian observable \(O\) with known trace, the classical post-processing complexity of Eq. (\ref{eq:post-processing}) in a single-shot measurement of DDB-ST is five, i.e., constant in \(d\), regardless of the structure of \(O\). \end{property}
+\begin{property} For any estimated state $\rho$ and $d$-dimensional Hermitian observable $O$ with known trace, the classical post-processing cost of a single-shot DDB-ST measurement is constant $O(1)$, provided $O$ is specified by its matrix elements in the computational basis.
+Each snapshot $\tilde{\rho}$ is extremely sparse (at most four nonzero entries up to the shift $-I/d$) and can be stored in $O(\log d)$ memory. \end{property}

+If the relevant matrix elements of \(O\) in the computational basis are not pre-stored but can be queried in polynomial time, then the per-sample post-processing cost of DDB-ST remains efficient.
+However, when \(O\) is specified via its Pauli decomposition, the advantage of constant-time post-processing disappears if \(O\) contains exponentially many nonzero Pauli terms.

 \begin{theorem}[Performance Guarantee] In a \(d\)-dimensional Hilbert space, when using DDB-ST to predict the expectation value of any observable \(O\), the worst-case variance for each quantum state \(\sigma\) is bounded by: